bbolli/tumblr-utils/README.md

 2. To enable EXIF tagging, install `tumblr-backup[exif]`, or you can manually install py3exiv2.
-3. To back up notes with the --save-notes option, install `tumblr-backup[notes]`, or you can manually install beautifulsoup4 and lxml.
+3. To back up notes with the --save-notes option, install `tumblr-backup[bs4]`, or you can manually install beautifulsoup4 and lxml.
 4. To use the -F/--filter option to filter the downloaded posts with arbitrary rules based on their metadata, install `tumblr-backup[jq]`.
 Alternatively, you can manually install the [jq](https://github.com/mwilliamson/jq.py)